Bordeaux and Dordogne Ultimate Experience

 Aerial perspective.
 Cap off the day with a magical hot air balloon ride above Rocamadour, offering unforgettable views of the village and its striking natural surroundings.

 Return journey.
-Return to Bordeaux for an overnight stay or continue on an evening train back to Paris.
+Stay overnight in Rocamadour or Sarlat, return to Bordeaux for the evening, or continue your journey on an evening train to Paris.

 09